 Holmes Community College recognizes that emerging technologies are changing the methods of instructional delivery to include eLearning programs such as interactive classrooms, remote instruction, internet courses and other electronic-based teaching/learning activities.
-Holmes' primary means of delivering eLearning classes are through the use of the Mississippi Virtual Community College in both provided and hosted courses and through video conferencing through the Community College Network.
+Holmes' primary means of delivering eLearning classes are through the use of the Mississippi Virtual Community College in both provided and hosted courses and through video conferencing.